 |ellos||han jugado||han bebido||han sentido|

 And here are a couple more verbs conjugated in Present Perfect.
-In this case, they have an Irregular Past Participle:
+In this case, they are verbs with an Irregular Past Participle:

 |yo||he hecho||he visto|

 |él||ha hecho||ha visto|

 We use the Present Perfect to talk about past actions.
 But the problem is… there are several tenses in Spanish to talk about past actions!

 So when do we use the Present Perfect specifically?

 We use it to talk about past actions, but only in this 2 cases: